 - Use chart paper to make a content “web” where you can track all sorts of things–from vocabulary you want to teach to learning targets to resources!

-- Do you stay pretty true to a math series?
+- Are you pretty tied to a math series?
 What can you insert as part of your manual to help you add in meaningful activities?
 Sticky notes?
 A sheet that you put at the beginning of each chapter?

 - Do you work with a team?
 Consider a shared document (like a Google doc) where you can all contribute ideas, links you find, and so on.